 The UK College of Hypnosis & Hypnotherapy is one of the world’s leading accredited hypnotherapy training schools specialising in teaching evidence-based hypnosis.
 Established since 2003 the College has championed an evidence-based approach and has led the way in providing hypnotherapy courses based on a cognitive-behavioural model and developing Hypno-CBT® – our own proprietary integration of hypnosis and CBT.
-Our Diploma in Cognitive-Behavioural Hypnotherapy provides a complete professional training, leading to a fully accredited qualification.
+Our Diploma in Cognitive-Behavioural Hypnotherapy provides a complete professional training, leading to a fully accredited award.

 - The 7 day intensive training blocks allow you to complete your training in a focused and efficient way.

 - Our certificate and diploma courses are recognised by some of the UK’s leading therapy organisations.